FdSc Dental Technology

 - Duration: 3 years

-You should also have five GCSEs at grade C or above or grade 4 to 9 (or equivalent) including English, Mathematics and Science.
+Applicants should also have five GCSEs at grade C or above or grade 4 to 9 (or equivalent) including English, Mathematics and Science.
+Please contact us for a list of acceptable GCSE equivalents.

-We’ll also require the completion of SFA Higher Apprenticeship employer documentation prior to your commencement of the course.
+We’ll also require the completion of Higher Apprenticeship employer documentation prior to your employee’s commencement of the course.

-As a graduate of this programme, you should have developed a comprehensive understanding of oral anatomy and physiology from a dental perspective, both in terms of the appliance design, and the methods and technologies used to construct dental appliances to meet the needs of the patient.
+The FdSc Dental Technology (Higher Apprenticeship) programme is designed to meet the “Trailblazer” Apprenticeship Standard for Dental Technician (Integrated) (ST0108).
+As a graduate of this programme, your apprentices will possess a comprehensive understanding of oral anatomy and physiology from a dental perspective, both in terms of the appliance design, and the methods and technologies used to construct dental appliances to meet the needs of the patient.

 What can I do with this qualification?

-This programme was new for 2016 and has been provisionally accepted to commence delivery by the General Dental Council (GDC) following initial quality assurance processes.
-The GDC inspected the University provision in the academic year 2018/19 and have reported to the Registrar that the programme is fit for purpose to develop individuals for professional registration as dental technicians.
+The General Dental Council (GDC) inspected the University of Bolton's FdSc Dental Technology provision in 2019 and reported that the programme is fit for purpose to develop individuals for professional registration as dental technicians.

 No fee information is currently available, please contact Student Data Management on 01204 903059 or SDMenquiries@bolton.ac.uk for more information